Canon M3 vs Panasonic FZ150

 It is notable that the M3 has a microphone port, which is missing on the FZ150.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Both the M3 and the FZ150 have been discontinued, but can regularly be found used on ebay.
 The FZ150 was replaced by the Panasonic FZ200, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M3 and FZ150 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic FZ150 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M3 and the Panasonic FZ150?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.